Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Introduction

-Therefore, an approximated optimal prediction horizon that achieves the best worst-case performance can be obtained by minimizing $\mathcal{R}$.
-The resulting horizon, though not necessarily optimal for the true system, provides a practical guideline for choosing a proper prediction horizon when lacking perfect system knowledge. \item We further specify the performance bound of CE-MPC for uncertain linear systems with input constraints and quadratic costs, extending our previous results \cite{liu2024stability} such that a \textit{pure-ratio} performance bound is obtained. \end{enumerate}
+where $\epara > 0$ is the considered worst-case mismatch level.
+Moreover, $\mathcal{R}$ explicitly depends on the prediction horizon of CE-MPC, and an \textit{approximate} optimal horizon can be computed by minimizing $\mathcal{R}$.
+This horizon, though not necessarily optimal for true performance, can be used as a coarse warm start for horizon tuning when lacking perfect system knowledge. \item We further specify the performance bounds for uncertain linear systems with quadratic costs, extending our previous results \cite{liu2024stability} such that a \textit{pure-ratio} bound is obtained. \end{enumerate}

-Importantly, our performance bounds serve as a \textit{consistent} extension of previous works, i.e., they coincide with the results in \cite{grune2008infinite, grune2010analysis, grune2012nmpc, kohler2021stability, kohler2023stability} without model mismatch.
-Note that our results still advocate for a longer prediction horizon for better performance when knowing the true model.
-It should be emphasized that our contributions do not lie in designing a new MPC controller, but focus on filling fundamental theoretical gaps in CE-MPC.
+Importantly, our analysis is consistent with those without model mismatch \cite{grune2008infinite, grune2017nonlinear, kohler2023stability}, since our results still advocate for a longer prediction horizon when no mismatch exists.
+It should be emphasized that we do not develop new MPC strategies, but focus on theoretical analysis of CE-MPC.
 The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, we provide preliminaries on the optimal control settings.
+Section \ref{sec:preliminaries} provides preliminaries.
 The problems of analyzing the stability and the infinite-horizon performance of CE-MPC are formulated in Section \ref{sec:problem_formulation}.
 Perturbation analysis of MPC value function is given in Section \ref{sec:theoretical_analysis}, and Section \ref{sec:theoreticalAnalysis:stability_suboptimality} presents our main results.
-Simulations and linear system extension are presented in Section \ref{sec:examples}.
+Simulations and extension to linear systems are presented in Section \ref{sec:examples}.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.